chawins/Adversarial-Examples-Reading-List/README.md

 - S.-M. Moosavi-Dezfooli, A. Fawzi, and P. Frossard, “DeepFool: a simple and accurate method to fool deep neural networks,” CVPR, pp. 2574–2582, 2016.

 ## Defenses
-- N. Papernot, P. McDaniel, X. Wu, S. Jha, and A. Swami, “Distillation as a Defense to Adversarial Perturbations against Deep Neural Networks,” pp. 1–16, 2015.
+- N. Papernot, P. McDaniel, X. Wu, S. Jha, and A. Swami, “Distillation as a Defense to Adversarial Perturbations against Deep Neural Networks,” 2015.
 - A. Kurakin, G. Brain, I. J. Goodfellow, and S. Bengio, “ADVERSARIAL MACHINE LEARNING AT SCALE.”
   - Adversarial training
 - D. Meng and H. Chen, “MagNet: a Two-Pronged Defense against Adversarial Examples.”
-- S. Shen ICT, G. Jin ICT, K. Gao ICT, and Y. Zhang ICT, “APE-GAN: Adversarial Perturbation Elimination with GAN.”
+- S. Shen, G. Jin, K. Gao, and Y. Zhang, “APE-GAN: Adversarial Perturbation Elimination with GAN.”
 - A. Mądry, A. Makelov, L. Schmidt, D. Tsipras, and A. Vladu, “Towards Deep Learning Models Resistant to Adversarial Attacks.”
 - S. Zheng, T. Leung, and I. Goodfellow, “Improving the Robustness of Deep Neural Networks via Stability Training.”